 “The prosecution in this case spared no expense and was, in fact, ruthless,” he said.
 “We fought tooth and nail, as you saw in the courtroom.
 It was classically a case of David vs. Goliath.”

-Cleveland has avoided violent protests so far, despite several incidents that raised concerns about excessive use of force by police.
-A 2014 Department of Justice report that found that Cleveland police had a pattern of using excessive force.
+Several incidents have raised concerns about excessive use of force by police.
+A 2014 Department of Justice report that found that Cleveland police had a pattern of using such force.

-On Saturday, a protest was held to demand action in the death of Tamir Rice, a 12-year-old boy shot last November by a Cleveland police officer, according to CNN affiliate WEWS.
-The event had been scheduled before the Brelo verdict was announced.
+On Saturday, a protest was held to demand action in the death of Tamir Rice, a 12-year-old boy shot in November by a Cleveland police officer, according to CNN affiliate WEWS-TV.
+The event had been scheduled before the Brelo verdict.

 “We just want the prosecutor to follow suit with what happened in Baltimore,” said Malaya Davis, with The Ohio Student Organization.
 “It only took a few weeks for the prosecutor to charge all officers involved.”